ncezid-biome/HMAS-QC-Pipeline2/paper.md

 # Summary

 Highly multiplexed amplicon sequencing (HMAS) is a potentially cost-effective and scalable method to detect genetic clusters and potential outbreaks of enteric pathogens directly from stool, without isolating a bacterial culture.
-We developed an automated HMAS data quality control pipeline by combining multiple off-the-shelf bioinformatic tools - including cutadapt, PEAR, vsearch and customized Python and shell scripts - through Nextflow [@DiTommaso:2017].
+We developed an automated HMAS data quality control pipeline by combining multiple off-the-shelf bioinformatic tools - including cutadapt, PEAR, vsearch and customized Python and shell scripts - through Nextflow.
 Software dependencies are distributed through a Conda environment.
-Notably, our pipeline, Step-mothur, is specifically designed to handle a large number of amplicons by leveraging the innate parallel processing capabilities offered by Nextflow.
+Notably, our pipeline, Step-mothur, is specifically designed to handle numerous amplicons by leveraging the innate parallel processing capabilities offered by Nextflow.

 # Statement of need